 What is MSTI?

 The Cal State LA Math and Science Teacher Initiative (MSTI) program is funded by the California State University (CSU).
-MSTI is an innovative collaboration between the CSU Chancellor’s Office, Cal State LA Charter College of Education (CCOE), and Cal State LA College of Natural and Social Sciences (NSS).
+MSTI is an innovative collaboration between the CSU Chancellor’s Office, Cal State LA College of Natural and Social Sciences (NSS), and Cal State LA Charter College of Education (CCOE).
 The program was established to increase the number and diversity of highly qualified math and science teachers to address the critical shortage of credentialed teachers in California.
+In 2018 a STEM component was added to increase the number of Computer Science and Technology teachers.

 Who is MSTI for?